HewlettPackard/spire-k8s-operator/CONTRIBUTING.md

 # Contributing to the Spire Operator Project

-The change management process for the Galadriel Project is designed to be transparent, fair, and efficient.
-Anyone may contribute to a project in the Galadriel repository that they have read access to, provided they:
+The change management process for the Spire Operator Project is designed to be transparent, fair, and efficient.
+Anyone may contribute to a project in the Spire Operator repository that they have read access to, provided they:

 * Abide by the SPIFFE [code of conduct](https://github.com/spiffe/spiffe/blob/main/CODE-OF-CONDUCT.md)
 * Can certify the clauses in the [Developer Certificate of Origin](https://github.com/spiffe/spiffe/blob/main/DCO)